 Successfully complete a 52-week class on batterer intervention

 When it comes to leaving an abusive spouse, safety is your number one concern, which is why it’s so important to document the domestic violence and seek a restraining order.
-Generally, domestic violence affects who gets custody of a child when a parent has committed domestic violence in the last 5 years against their spouse or child.
+Generally, domestic violence affects who gets primary custody of a child when one parent has committed domestic violence in the last 5 years against the other parent or their child.

-One of the most effective ways to demonstrate to a judge that your spouse has committed domestic violence is to have a recent (in the last year) domestic violence restraining order against him or her.
-But other evidence in the past five years may also suffice.
+One of the most effective ways to demonstrate to a judge that the other parent has committed domestic violence is to have a recent (in the last year) domestic violence restraining order against him or her.
+But other evidence of domestic violence in the past five years may also suffice.

-If there is a finding of domestic violence, usually a judge will not give custody to the abusive parent, but he or she may have visitation or supervised visitation.
-However, if the child abuse was severe, the judge may decide it is not in the child’s best interests to have contact with the abusive parent.
+If there is a finding of domestic violence, usually a judge will not give legal custody to the abusive parent, but he or she may have visitation or supervised visitation rights.
+However, if the child abuse was severe, the judge may decide it is not in the best interest of the child’s well being to have contact with the abusive parent.

-Note: In some cases, a judge may give custody of a child to an abusive parent when it is in the child’s best interests, but this does not usually occur unless the parent has not committed any other domestic violence, they have followed all conditions of their restraining order, they have completed a one-year batterer intervention program, and they have met other strict criteria.
+Note: In some cases, a judge may give custody of a child to an abusive parent when it is in the child’s best interests, but this does not usually occur unless the parent does not have any prior history of domestic violence, they have followed all conditions of their restraining order, they have completed a one-year batterer intervention program, and they have met other strict criteria.